"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language

 Finally, our experiment focused on VLMs and data with a U.S. and English-speaking bias.
-Their performance would likely be lower if we studied the same VLMs with BLV people's product photos in a non-English-speaking country.
-Previous research has identified cross-cultural bias as a significant limitation of VLMs perceived by BLV users~\cite{alharbi2024misfitting}.
-Future work should consider how well the VLMs we studied perform in cross-cultural contexts and may also explore other open-source models that explicitly train on other languages (e.g., Qwen\footnote{https://github.com/QwenLM/Qwen} or Deepseek\footnote{https://github.com/deepseek-ai/DeepSeek-V3} with Chinese products).
+These VLMs would likely perform worse on product photos from a non-English-speaking country.
+Previous research has identified cross-cultural bias as a significant limitation of VLMs perceived by BLV users \cite{alharbi2024misfitting}.
+Future work should consider how well the VLMs we studied perform in cross-cultural contexts and may also explore other open-source models that explicitly train on other languages (e.g., Qwen \cite{yang2025qwen3a} or Deepseek \cite{deepseek-ai2025deepseekv3} for Chinese).